If you want to see an exhaustive list of usability testing platforms in one location, you’ve found the right place.

 Heatmaps plus analytics… that’s Ptengine.
 Find out how long people stay on your pages and where they go when they leave.
 Set conversion goals and track the metrics you deem most important.
 The click, scroll, and attention heatmaps help you understand visitor behavior.
 Boost conversions, boost sales, and get started for free.

-This tool enables you to survey website visitors.
-Find out what they’re looking for and what’s standing in the way of them getting it.
-You can set up the software to target certain behaviors, you can use skip logic to serve up the next question based on the previous answer, and you can set up exit surveys.
+This tool enables you to conduct user research on your website or within your digital product or app.
+Find out what your users are trying to accomplish and what’s standing in the way of them getting it.
+You can set up the software to target different segments of your audience whether that's based on unique properties or certain behaviors, you can use skip logic to serve up the next question based on the previous answer, and you can set up exit surveys.
 Qualaroo offers a 14-day free trial.

 What do your users really see?
 That’s the question ScreenLab proposes to answer.
 By applying an algorithm based on eye tracking studies, psychology, and neuroscience, this tool configures heat maps to help you understand how visitors might interact with your site.
 Beyond that, you get a set of metrics: flow, balance, impact, subtlety, and simplicity scores assess your site’s appeal to users.
 A free version helps you understand the possibilities.